A home office has always been a coveted space. With remote work on the rise, office space is a hot commodity sought by many potential home buyers.

 To make the room cohesive, choose a neutral primary accent color.
 This color will determine the other colors you’ll use in the room.

-Choose an area rug in the primary accent color and add it to the room at least three times, such as in the desk chair and a piece of artwork, before deciding on a coordinating color for the rest of the room.
+Choose an area rug in the primary accent color and add it to the room at least three times, such as on the desk, chair, and a piece of artwork, before deciding on a coordinating color for the rest of the room.

 While the focus should be on neutral colors, bright colors do provide an injection of energy and inspiration in a home office.
-If you want to add some bright colors to the space, be sure to add them in small bursts using accessories throughout the room.
+If you want to add some bright colors to the space, be sure to do so in small bursts with accessories throughout the room.
 Don’t use them on the walls or any large pieces of furniture or accessories.

 Get the Lighting Right